 - whether misstatements change net loss into net income or vice versa,

 - whether misstatements affect key ratios or other disclosures in financial statements that users put particular focus on,

 - whether misstatements distort segment reporting, disclosure of transactions with related parties or other specific matters.

 Things get more challenging when applying a quantitative determination of materiality in interim financial statements.
 IAS 34 is clear that materiality in interim financial statements should be assessed with reference to interim results and not forecast full year results (IAS 34.IN9, IAS 34.23 and IAS 34.25).
 Therefore, in financial statements for e.g. first quarter, the quantitative threshold for materiality is only a quarter of that determined for annual financial statements.

 Is there any way to stick to the annual levels of materiality in interim financial statements and still be in line with IFRS?
-Not really, as IAS 34 makes itself clear in this respect.
-Interestingly, US GAAP are much more merciful in this respect and allow applying the annual materiality levels also in interim financial statements with additional disclosure required for items material only for interim period (ASC 270-10-45-16 and ASC 250-10-45-27).
+Not really, as IAS 34 is crystal clear in this respect.
+Interestingly, US GAAP are much more merciful and allow applying the annual materiality levels also in interim financial statements with additional disclosure required for items material for interim period only (ASC 270-10-45-16 and ASC 250-10-45-27).